Docs

 Creating aliases

-If you want to create your own short hand utilities you can just assign the utility to a variable.
-For example:
+If you want to create your own shorthand utilities, you can just assign the utility to a variable.
+For instance:

 // Custom alias for border top styling